-- Testing facilitation can take two general forms: extra time in the classroom overseen by the instructor and/or individualized facilitation with DSPS staff or designee.
+- Testing facilitation can take two general forms: extra time in the classroom overseen by the instructor and/or individualized facilitation with SAS staff or designee.
 The type of test facilitation is determined on the basis of the disability and the ability of the instructor to provide additional time in the classroom.

 - The counselor provides an Academic Adjustment Contract for Service, and the student is asked to sign the contract.

 - The student receives a copy of the “Students Guide to Testing Services,” which is intended to further articulate the student’s responsibility in the testing facilitation.

 - The counselor prepares letters for each instructor notifying them of the particular academic adjustment that has been approved.
 It is the student’s responsibility to deliver the letter to the instructor, at which time arrangements for where the testing will take place will be confirmed.